 If AirPods are not working with Chromebook or no sound AirPods on Chromebook, you might be making some mistakes while connecting AirPods to Chromebook.

 - Did you update the Chromebook to the latest firmware?
-If no, then open the Settings > Check for updates and update the ChromeOS to the latest version.
-I’ve written these steps of the Samsung Chromebook as an example.
+If no, Then open Settings > Check for updates and update the ChromeOS to the latest version.
+I’ve written these steps for the Samsung Chromebook as an example.